407 456 1066

 Q. Why is it that other trainers have told me I need between 5 and 10 sessions with them to fix a problem?

-A. Because they are inexperienced or because they are “milking” you for money or a combination of both – I can teach a dog to search for explosives or narcotics in 10 sessions so I don’t know what they are doing with their (or more importantly YOUR time!).
-Remember I give YOU the tools to train your dog and while we train it together for those 2 hours at the end of our time you don’t need me anymore but remember if you do need me I am there at the end of the phone and always willing to help.
+A. Because they are inexperienced or because they are “milking” you for money or a combination of both – we can teach a dog to search for explosives or narcotics in 10 sessions so I don’t know what they are doing with their (or more importantly YOUR time!).
+Remember we give YOU the tools to train your dog and while we train it together for those 2 hours at the end of our time you don’t need me anymore but remember if you do need us we are there for you.

 Q. So is it miracle training?